We've all been there -- you get out in the hot sun, or play a sport and you come back all sweaty.

 Step 6: If the stain still remains blot at the stain with rubbing alcohol.

-In the unlikely event that you get sweat stains on your carpet the instructions for sweat stain removal from carpet is the same as for upholstery.
+In the unlikely event that you get sweat stains on your carpet the instructions for removal are the same as for upholstery.

 Do you have your own perspiration stain removal tip?
 If so, submit your tip about removing perspiration stains here, or read other tips already submitted.